 Curtis and Davis offer a slightly different approach [116].
 They suggest an initial closed-ended question, such as: "Do you have any spiritual or religious beliefs?"
 With such a question, the patient can simply answer yes or no. If the patient indicates a simple "no," the practitioner can then move on without the patient feeling guilty or uncomfortable [116].
 Curtis and Davis assert that if practitioners initially inquire regarding patients' spiritual or religious views with an open-ended question, then patients may feel pressured to indicate that they do have spiritual or religious beliefs, even if they do not consider them important [116].
 Practitioners can respond by encouraging the patient to express any thoughts or questions related to spiritual or religious matters during the session.
 Such statements convey to patients that while the practitioner is receptive to talking about such matters, it is acceptable not to talk about them as well.
-If the patient responds in the affirmative to the initial closed-ended question, then the practitioner can continue with more open-ended questions.
+If the patient responds in the affirmative to the initial closed-ended question, then the practitioner can continue with more openended questions.
 When time is of the essence and a rapid assessment is necessary, two questions might be helpful: "Are you particularly religious or spiritual?" and "What helps you most when things are difficult or when times are hard?"
-[199].
+[199; 276].
+These questions convey to patients that the practitioner is respectful and sensitive to their background [276].